jordipons/musicnn/DOCUMENTATION.md

 *Example:* 3
 - **input_length:** length (in seconds) of the input spectrogram patches.
 Set it small for real-time applications.
 This is the length of the data that is going to be fed to the model.
 In other words, this parameter defines the temporal resolution of the taggram.
 Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic_example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) examples to know more about that.
-*Recommended value:* 3, because it was trained with 3 second inputs.
+*Recommended value:* 3, because the models were trained with 3 second inputs.
 *Data format:* floating point number.
 *Example:* 3.1
 - **input_overlap:** ammount of overlap (in seconds) of the input spectrogram patches.